-PanSYM-1 is an ongoing prospective validation study for the early diagnosis of pancreatic cancer in patients with vague symptoms and other risk factors.
+PanSYM-1 is an ongoing prospective validation study for the early diagnosis of pancreatic cancer in patients with vague but concerning symptoms and other risk factors.

-Testing for pancreatic cancer in patients with vague symptoms
+Testing for pancreatic cancer in patients with vague, non-specific but concerning symptoms

 The early symptoms of pancreatic cancer are often vague, making the disease difficult to detect.
 On average, it takes 6-9 months and 18 visits to the doctor before a patient with pancreatic cancer is actually diagnosed with cancer.

 Testing for pancreatic cancer in risk groups with early, vague but concerning symptoms with IMMray™ PanCan-d could help clinicians to diagnose the cancer while it is still resectable by surgery, thereby dramatically improving survival rates, and at the same time lowering healthcare costs.